thanhluanuit/devise_signinup_ajax/README.md

-##Sign In/Up Users With Ajax Using Devise - Sign In/Up by Connect to Facebook
+##Sign In/Up Users With Ajax Using Devise - Connect to Facebook

 ####This application requires: